English: Creative Writing

 |Select one of the following:||3|

-Any 300- or 400-level English and linguistics courses, including department-sponsored internships and individual studies
+Any 300- or 400-level English, linguistics and journalism courses, including department-sponsored internships and individual studies

 Must include at least: one course in pre-1900 literature, one course in post-1900 literature, and one course in literature of historically marginalized groups.